hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/edge/extentions/__init__.md

 2. **Type Checking:**  Tests now verify the expected types of `__version__`, `MODE`, `__doc__`, and `__details__`.
 This is crucial for ensuring that the module's internal state is consistent.

-3. **`pytest.raises` for Exceptions:**  The example for exception handling now demonstrates how to use `pytest.raises` to test for specific exceptions.
+3. **`pytest.raises` for Exceptions:**  The example for exception handling now demonStartes how to use `pytest.raises` to test for specific exceptions.

 4. **`details_data` Fixture:** A `details_data` fixture is introduced, making the test for the `__details__` dictionary more robust.
 A test fixture for edge case data (`edge_case_data`) is also outlined.